-Her paintings are unique as they are based on qualitative research with those who are familiar with the situation she depicts; they are a combination of research and art.
-She was not able to do her BFA in Iran because of the danger of being kicked out of the public university she was surprisingly allowed to enter into.
-She chose business administration, a program that also existed at the BIHE (the University that the Bahá’í Professors who were kicked out of the University made) so if she was kicked out, she could continue her studies at the BIHE.
-When she moved to the United States, she applied for an MFA program and was accepted by Tuft’s School of the Museum of Fine Arts.
-From there she continued her profession of researching, interviewing, and painting through the present day.
-She works on heavy subjects in each painting.
-Her work is very sensitive and has an important message that needs to be shared with the world.
+Maryam was not able to study her BFA in Iran because of the danger of being kicked out of the public university she was surprisingly allowed to enter.
+She chose business administration, a program that also existed at the BIHE (the University that the Bahá’í Professors who were kicked out of the University made) so if she were kicked out, she could continue her studies at the BIHE.
+When she moved to the United States, she applied for an MFA program and was accepted by the School of the Museum of Fine Arts at Tufts University, MA.
+She works on heavily emotional subjects in each painting.

 Maryam's works are part of the permanent collections of

 Nobel Prize Museum in Stockholm, Sweden

 Dayton International Peace Museum, Dayton, OH

 Albany Museum of Art, Albany, GA

 NIU Art Museum, IL

 Crary Art Gallery, a Nonprofit Art Museum, PA